rubengill/2800-202310-BBY05/README.md

     /img                     # Folder for HTML files

+├── scripts                  # Folder for JavaScript files
+    /addFriend.js            # Client Side Javascript to add friends /addQuestions.js         # Client Side Javascript to add the questions.JSON questions to firestore /authentication.js       # Client Side Javascript that uses Firebase to authenticate users, and store them in firestore /favourites.js           # Client Side Javascript that adds searched songs to the favourites sub collection of the current user
+    /getRanSong.js           # Client Side Javascript that pulls a random song from the current users songs sub collection /guitarTab.js            # Client Side Javascript that pulls a section of tablature when the view tab button is clicked in the activity room
+    /loginHeader.js          # Client Side Javascript that shows the proper header if the is not logged in /main.js                 # Client Side Javascript that shows the users name, song of the day and presents the begin lesson button
+    /questionBlock.js        # Client Side Javascript that blocks the skill assessment questionaire if it has already been completed
+    /randomSong.js           # Client Side JavascriptAssigns that assigns users 5 random songs if their songs sub collection is empty
+    /retrieveName.js         # Client Side Javascript that retrieves the name of the current user and injects it in the HTML /searchSong.js           # Client Side Javascript that searches the Kaggle dataset for a song match and returns it if there is a match
+    /session.js              # Client Side Javascript that checks if the user is currently signed in /skeleton.js             # Client Side Javascript that injects the footer and navbar into the HTML pages /skillAssessment.js      # Client Side Javascript that shows the users the questions from the questionaire /social.js               # Client Side Javascript that shows current friends, and allows you to remove them /userProfile.js          # Client Side Javascript that allows the user to edit their profile /userSkillLevel.js       # Client Side Javascript that calculates the users skill level
+|
-├── scripts                  # Folder for JavaScript files ├── template                 # Folder for Header & Footer templates
+├── template                 # Folder for Header & Footer templates
 ├── .gitignore               # Git ignore file
 ├── index.js                 # JavaScript file containing server side JavaScript